Choline for Brain Health and Wellness: Benefits and Sources

 Choline and Folate

-Choline and folate play well together.
-To optimize your use of choline, make sure you are getting enough folate also.
-(Folic acid is sometimes included in supplements instead of folate, but it is not really what your body needs.
-If you want to boost your folate using supplements, look for those that say folate on the nutrient breakdown.)
+About folate in supplements: Folic acid is sometimes included in supplements instead of folate, but it is not really what your body needs.
+If you want to boost your folate using supplements, look for those that say folate on the nutrient breakdown.
+(For more on this: Folate vs Folic Acid Foods and Supplements.)

-Choline Rich Food Sources
+Choline-Rich Food Sources

 Choline can be found naturally in some foods.
-The best food sources of choline include:

-• liver (chicken or beef),
+• Liver (chicken or beef)

-• grass-fed beef and pastured pork,
+• Grass-fed beef and pastured pork

-• cruciferous vegetables (cauliflower, broccoli, cabbage, bok choy, kale, Brussel's sprouts).
+• Cruciferous vegetables (cauliflower, broccoli, cabbage, bok choy, kale, Brussels sprouts)

 These foods are also good sources of folate.